Founder, Freedom Forum

 Neuharth joined Gannett as general manager of its two Rochester, N.Y., newspapers in 1963.
 In 1966, he assumed the added role of president of Gannett Florida and started a new newspaper, TODAY, later renamed Florida TODAY.

-Neuharth is married to Dr. Rachel Fornes, a Cocoa Beach, Fla., chiropractor.
+Neuharth was married to Dr. Rachel Fornes, a Cocoa Beach, Fla., chiropractor.
 They have six children.
 Neuharth also has two children by his first marriage.

-Neuharth resides in Cocoa Beach in a renovated log cabin called Pumpkin Center.
-He does his writing there in a beachside treehouse that overlooks the Kennedy Space Center launch pads.
+Neuharth died April 19, 2013, in Cocoa Beach, Fla., where he and his family lived in a renovated log cabin called Pumpkin Center.
+He did his writing there in a beachside treehouse that overlooks the Kennedy Space Center launch pads.

 A message from Al Neuharth, founder of the Freedom Forum.